 Giving back from day one

 Empathy is about understanding how someone else views the world.
 It's the core value we're building FunnelCake upon.
 From a customer-focused development model to the people we are going to hire, we're focused on getting new perspectives.
-But for now, we're still two white men sharing our views of how others see the world.
+But even this post is still a white man sharing his views of how others see the world.
+That has to change.